spsforks/ziglang-zig-wiki/Contributing.md

 exclude anonymous test blocks, but that shouldn't interfere with whatever you're trying to test in practice.)

-Note that `--test-filter` filters on fully qualified names, so it's possible to run only the `std.json` tests with:
+Note that `--test-filter` filters on fully qualified names, so e.g. it's possible to run only the `std.json` tests with:

 ```
 zig test lib/std/std.zig --zig-lib-dir lib --test-filter "json."